site map site map

 The Philadelphia Negro: A Social Study

-As one of his crucial early works of U.S. social science, Du Bois' The Philadelphia Negro (TPN) provided an in-depth sociological analysis and interpretation of African American urban life.
+As one of his crucial early works of social science, Du Bois' The Philadelphia Negro (TPN) provided an in-depth sociological analysis and interpretation of African American urban life.
 In addition, Isabel Eaton conducted the research leading to the "Special Report on Negro Domestic Service In the Seventh Ward, Philadelphia" that was published as part of the book.

 This page is organized into sections containing links to online resources that pertain to: